Tyrrrz/CliFx/Readme.md

 ```

 > Note that a command may use this approach to delay cancellation only once.
-If the user issues a second interrupt signal, the application will be immediately terminated.
+If the user issues a second interrupt signal, the application will be terminated immediately.

 ### Type activation